Educational Explainer

 How do I find a legitimate ketamine provider?

-Start with a psychiatrist who can evaluate whether ketamine is appropriate given your history and previous treatments, and refer you to a clinic-based program if so.
-Look for providers who require a documented diagnosis and prior treatment history, who administer ketamine in-clinic with vital-sign monitoring (or are REMS-certified for Spravato), who screen for cardiovascular and substance-use contraindications, and who do not promise outcomes.
-Be cautious of any service that mails you ketamine after a brief intake — that is the model the FDA's 2023 advisory specifically warned about.
+Start with a psychiatrist who can evaluate whether ketamine is appropriate given your history and refer you to a clinic-based program if so.
+Look for providers who require a documented diagnosis and prior treatment history, administer ketamine in-clinic with vital-sign monitoring (or are REMS-certified for Spravato), screen for cardiovascular and substance-use contraindications, and don't promise outcomes.
+Be cautious of any service that mails you ketamine after a brief intake; that is the model the FDA's 2023 alert warned about.

 Can a therapist prescribe ketamine?

 No. In the United States, ketamine is a Schedule III controlled substance and can only be prescribed by a qualified medical prescriber (psychiatrist, physician, nurse practitioner, or physician assistant operating within their scope of practice).
-Licensed therapists — LMFTs, LCSWs, LPCs, and psychologists — do not have prescribing authority for controlled substances.
-Some therapists provide "ketamine-assisted psychotherapy" preparation and integration sessions around doses given by a separate prescriber.
+Licensed therapists, including LMFTs, LCSWs, LPCs, and psychologists, do not have prescribing authority for controlled substances.
+Some therapists provide ketamine-assisted psychotherapy preparation and integration sessions around doses given by a separate prescriber.